aistabci/abci-docs/v3/en/docs/mpi.md

 ## How to change the number of InfiniBand NDR

 There are eight InfiniBand NDR HCA on compute nodes(H).
-The following configuration is used by default on `hpcx`/`intel-mpi` modules.
+On ABCI, The following configuration is used by default on `hpcx`/`intel-mpi` modules.

 * The number of lanes is four for Rendezvous protocol(large message size)
 * The number of lanes is one for Eager protocol(small message size)